 Even though it’s a lot less visited and known, Capitol Reef is no less impressive than the other parks!
 (Read here all about things to do there!)

-If you want to just go to Capitol Reef for the day and come back to Moab you can make a day trip out of it.
+If you want to just go for the day and come back to Moab you can make a long day trip out of it too.
 The drive itself is easy along open highway.
 Just start early so you have enough time if you want to get back before dark.

 Alternatively you can take your time with the drive, make a few stops along the way, then stay overnight in Torrey or camp right in Capitol Reef!

 As you head north on route 191 you’ll pass by the entrances to Arches and Canyonlands National Parks, along with Dead Horse Point State Park.

 Moab is a great place to stay for several days to see these places since they’re so close to the town, and there’s also plenty of outdoor activities such as hiking, mountain biking, river rafting, off roading, etc. On our western road trip we spent a whole day visiting Arches, and a second day exploring Canyonlands.

 But enough about Moab, get on Route 191 and start heading north until you reach the intersection with I-70.

 After about 30 minutes of driving you’ll come to a T intersection.
 This is Crescent Junction.
 You’ll see Papa Joe’s Stop & Go gas station and quick mart on the corner.
 To continue on towards Capitol Reef you’ll be making a left turn here, heading west.